juhasev/sample-ninja-help/subpanel-email-template.md

 ### Preview

 This shows a visual representation of the Email Template.
 Preview is also an editor and allows you modify texts on each template.
+If you would like email yourself click on the blue "Email to me" button at the top right corner.

 Each template can have its own **Subject** and **Sender name**.